 Indiana College Core High School Certificate

-Welcome to the Indiana College Core
+Indiana College Core Certificate

 The Indiana College Core (ICC) High School Certificate is available to Indiana high school students who complete 30 hours of general education coursework across six core competencies.
-While pursuing the educational requirements of the certificate, you will also have additional support from IU, including financial aid education, career development, and career exploration.
+While pursuing the educational requirements of the certificate, students will also have additional support from IU, including financial aid education, career development, and career exploration.

 Students who complete the ICC Certificate will have an early start on their college general education coursework and will be offered guaranteed admission to each regional